 Based in Northern Italy at Cassola, Manfrotto designs, manufactures and markets a wide range of camera and lighting support equipment for the professional photographic, film, theater, live entertainment and video markets.
 The product line includes an extensive range of camera tripods and heads, lighting stands and accessories.

-Manfrotto products are sold by its own distribution companies, Manfrotto Distribution, in China, France, Germany, Hong Kong, Italy, Japan, the United Kingdom, and the United States, plus independent distributors in over 65 countries around the world!
+Manfrotto products are sold by its own distribution companies, Manfrotto Distribution, in China, France, Germany, Hong Kong, Italy, Japan, the United Kingdom, the United States and Netherlands, plus independent distributors in over 65 countries around the world!
 The unrivalled strength of the international distribution network and the team efforts between the company and the distributors is a key element in the success of the lines.
 The group owned distribution companies provide direct access to the market, trends and requirements which is essential in keeping the company at the forefront of development and innovation.

 It has become a tradition of Manfrotto to continually invest in the latest technology together with constant assessment of the product range, production needs and consumer trends.
 This policy maintains the highest standard of quality at all stages and set the standards others follow.

 Manfrotto Products are manufactured by the Manfrotto Supports and Manfrotto Bags units.

 At the end of the '60s Lino Manfrotto was a photo reporter in Bassano del Grappa for Il Gazzettino and Il Giornale di Vicenza.
 He was also engaged in industrial and advertising photography.
 The photographer’s studio equipment was cumbersome, heavy and did not facilitate the work of professionals.
 The market offered a wide range of studio flash-units and quartz illuminators, but completely neglected basic accessories such as stands, booms and clamps.